 Since Article 5 of the Act for the Development of Biotech and Pharmaceutical Industry takes into account the fact that the training of full-time research and development talents has already been included in the scope of research and development expenditures, the tax credits for the talent training expenditures under the original Act for the Development of the Biotech and New Pharmaceutical Industry are deleted.
 These amendments will also reduce the tax credit rate for research and development expenditures from 35% to 25%, and the scope of application will be limited to biotech and pharmaceutical companies that engage in research, development, and manufacturing (hereinafter, the “Biotech Companies”).

-On June 15, 2022, the Ministry of Economic Affairs (hereinafter, the “MOEA”) pre-announced for a period of 15 days (until June 30, 2022) the draft Regulations Governing Application of Tax Credits for Research and Development Expenditures of Biotech and Pharmaceutical Companies (hereinafter, the “Regulations”), which is a revision of the provisions of the “Regulations Governing Application of Tax Credits for Research and Development and Personnel Training Expenditures of Biotech and New Pharmaceutical Companies.”
+On June 15, 2022, the Ministry of Economic Affairs (hereinafter, the “MOEA”) pre-announced for a period of 15 days (until June 30, 2022) the draft Regulations Governing the Applicability of Investment Tax Credits to Biotech and Pharmaceutical Companies’ Research and Development Expenditures (hereinafter, the “Regulations”), which is a revision of the provisions of the “Regulations Governing Application of Tax Credits for Research and Development and Personnel Training Expenditures of Biotech and New Pharmaceutical Companies.”
 The Regulations are highlighted below:

 I. Eligibility requirements: